usnistgov/OOF2/README.md

       if you're using the system Python, or */sw* or */opt/local* if you're using fink or macports.

-      The installation procedure will create an executable script called "oof2" in \<prefix>/bin, a bunch of shared libraries called "liboof2*.so" or "liboof2\*.dylib" in \<prefix>/lib, a directory called "oof2" in \<prefix>/lib/python2.x/site-packages (where 2.x
-      is your python version number), and some example files in
+The installation procedure will create an executable script called "oof2" in \<prefix>/bin, a bunch of shared libraries called "liboof2*.so" or "liboof2\*.dylib" in \<prefix>/lib, a directory called "oof2" in \<prefix>/lib/python2.x/site-packages (where 2.x is your python version number), and some example files in
 \<prefix>/share/oof2/ examples.

 (It's possible to use --home=\<home> instead of --prefix when installing oof2.
 The only difference is that --home will put the python libraries in \<home>/lib/python instead of
 \<prefix>/lib/python2.x/site-packages.)

 #### 3.1.
 Set environment variables

 If \<prefix>/bin is not in your Unix command path, you'll need to add it to the PATH environment variable, or create a symbolic link from a directory that is in your path (or start OOF2 the hard way by by typing \<prefix>/bin/oof2).
 (Typing `echo $path` will print the current value of your path.
 The method for setting environment variables depends on which Unix shell you're using.)

 If \<prefix>/lib is not in the list of directories that the dynamic linker searches for libraries, you'll have to add it by setting the LD_LIBRARY_PATH environment variable.
 This should *not* be necessary on Macintosh OS X.

 If \<prefix>/lib/python2.x/site-packages is not in your Python path, you'll have to add it to the PYTHONPATH environment variable.
 Running the following command will print your Python path. `python -c "import sys; print sys.path"` will print your Python path.

+### 4. Test

+If you want to test the installation, go to `<prefix>/share/oof2/TEST` and run `python regression.py`.
+There is a `README` file in that directory with more information.

+To test that the GUI is functioning, go to `<prefix>/share/oof2/TEST/GUI` and run `python guitests.py`.
+There is another `README` file in that directory with useful information and cautions.

 # Running OOF2